-Early in the game against Syracuse, Doris Burke of ESPN praised the Pittsburgh Panthers (20-5, 8-4) for how active they were on the offensive end of the floor against the 2-3 zone of the Orangemen.
+Early in the game against Syracuse, Doris Burke of ESPN praised the Pittsburgh Panthers for how active they were on the offensive end of the floor against the 2-3 zone of the Orangemen.
 I believe that Burke brings a lot to the game with her sideline reporting and her color commentary.
-Her comment was spot-on, but Pitt fans have seen the team begin most games active on the offensive end.
+Her comment was on the money, but Pitt fans have seen the team begin most games active on the offensive end.

 Unfortunately, those same fans know that the activity dwindles over the course of the game, and becomes non-existent by the end.
 I recently wrote an article about how the Panthers were struggling to effectively use screens in two of their three most recent loses (Duke & Virginia).